A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Reduction Rules

 If there exist distinct trees $T, T' \in \T_C$ such that $T[B]$ uses $e_1$ (but not $e_r$) and $T'[B]$ uses $e_r$ (but not $e_1$), then the at least two taxa in $C \setminus B$ are both singleton taxa.
 Now, select an arbitrary $T \in \T_C$ and let $x$ be the single taxon in $|B \cap C|$.
 Let $L$ and $R$ be the taxa in the two sibling subtrees of $x$ in $T|B$.
-(If $|B|=2$ then only one of $L$ and $R$ will be non-empty, say $L$, otherwise they will both be non-empty).
+(If $|B|=2$ then only one of $L$ and $R$ will be non-empty, say $L$, otherwise they will both be non-empty). \stevenrevise{Figure \ref{fig:siblings} clarifies this concept.}

 Now, we split $B$ into $\{x\}$, $L$ and (if it exists) $R$ but compensate for this by merging $\{x\}$ with the at least two singleton blocks corresponding to taxa in $C \setminus B$.
-This does not increase the size of the agreement forest overall, so we are done.
+This does not increase the size of the agreement forest overall, so we are done. \stevenrevise{See Figure \ref{fig:one_intersection_two_of_three.}}.

 Suppose then that there exists a tree $T \in \T_C$ such that $T[B]$ uses both $e_1$ and $e_r$.
 The same split-and-merge tactic with $L$ and $R$ as used in the previous paragraph also works here.
-This concludes the case that $|B \cap C|=1$.
+This concludes the case that $|B \cap C|=1$. \stevenrevise{This is also depicted in Figure \ref{fig:one_intersection_two_of_three.}}.

 The third case is that $\Fu_C$ has \textbf{no inside-out blocks}.
 We say that $B$ is a \emph{bypass block} with respect to $T \in \T_C$ if $B \cap C = \emptyset$ but $T[B]$ uses both $e_1$ and $e_r$.
 If $\Fu_C$ has no bypass blocks with respect to any tree $T \in \T_C$, then we can construct $\Fu_C'$ from $\Fu_C$ simply by merging all blocks contained in $C$ into a single block $C$ and we are done.